 What about this Artificial Intelligence?

-The system is made by a nerd posse of friends of mine which dare to call themselves a startup using me as a lab rat for their experiments.
+The system is made by a nerd posse of friends which dare to call themselves a startup using ItzNoReal as a lab rat for their experiments.

-They need a musician with programming knowledge, I need programming geniuses with rockstar attitude.
+They need a musician with programming knowledge, we need programming geniuses with a rockstar attitude.

 And if you don't understand this punchline you are seriously lacking in EDM culture.

 At this stage of development more than “generating” full songs (like Google’s Magenta is trying to do) it’s kind of “suggesting” midi melodies.